 Artificial hydration/nutrition – is used to sustain life when someone can no longer eat or drink on his or her own.
 A tube is placed directly into the stomach, intestine or vein to provide an adequate amount of nutrition and hydration for life.
 This is often referred to as a feeding tube.
-Read these Questions and Answers: Artificial Nutrition and Hydration and End of Life Decision Making from WebMD.
+Review our education guide on Artificial Hydration & Nutrition for more information.

 There can be significant emotional burdens tied to the decision to insert a feeding tube.
 There can also be physical issues associated with having a feeding tube, especially for those who may be within their last few weeks of life or have dementia.
 Learn more about the benefits and possible complications of artificial hydration/nutrition on WebMD.

 Intubation/mechanical ventilation – is a life-sustaining procedure that entails inserting a tube into the windpipe to provide a way to get air into the lungs artificially through a breathing machine.
 Some of the complications associated with mechanical ventilation include infection, lung damage, and side effects of the medications given for sedation.
 Please discuss more with your physician about mechanical ventilation.
-Learn more about intubation from the National Institutes of Health.
+Review our education guide on Help with Breathing for more information.

 Medications (including antibiotics) – emergency medications are often given by medical professionals to assist with CPR efforts to sustain life.
 Antibiotics are medications given to fight infections.
 Some people opt to have antibiotics but not emergency medications.
 The choice is yours and should be discussed with your physician.